 Satan can relentlessly bombard our minds with impure thoughts, and if we chose to dwell on these thoughts, they would form an impure image in our minds.
 We will then feel pressure (i.e., lust) to satisfy this image via some form of sin (James 1:14,15).
 If we follow through in obedience to this temptation, we are actually performing an act of worship to that image (i.e., the idol) in our minds.
-Recall, we were commanded not to worship idols (1) due to the spiritual law that whatever we chose to worship we fellowship and join with resulting in becoming just like what we are worshipping over time (Exodus 20:4, Psalms 115:4-8).
-This is a wonderful law when we are worshipping the only true God as it causes us to become increasingly like Jesus (2 Corinthians 3:18.1 John 3:2).
+Recall, we were commanded not to worship idols (1) due to the spiritual law that whatever we chose to worship, we fellowship and join with, resulting in becoming just like what we are worshipping over time (Exodus 20:4.
+Psalms 115:4-8).
+This is a wonderful law when we worship the only true God as it causes us to become increasingly like Jesus (2 Corinthians 3:18.
+1 John 3:2).
 However, as we submit to the impure image or idol in our minds, then we are actually fellowshipping with and becoming like the demons that are tempting us!
-(Psalms 106:36,37.1 Corinthians 10:19, 20).
+(Psalms 106:36,37.
+1 Corinthians 10:19, 20).

-Remember, in school, we learned things by heart by first memorizing them with our brain but then persisted in saying them until we could quote it without even thinking about it (i.e., we learned it by (spiritual) heart).
+Remember, in school, we learned things by heart by first memorizing them with our brain but then persisted in saying them until we could quote them without even thinking about it (i.e., we learned it by (spiritual) heart (1)).
 We must do the same thing with scripture that addresses these fundamental teachings.
-Realize that the Apostle Paul was in prison in Rome (Ephesians 3:1;4:1;6:20) while teaching on this subject, so he used the armor of a Roman soldier as an object lesson to help us understand its importance (Ephesians 6:11-18).
+Realize that the Apostle Paul was in prison in Rome (Ephesians 3:1;4:1;6:20) while teaching on this subject, so he used a Roman soldier’s armor as an object lesson to help us understand its importance (Ephesians 6:11-18).

-Again, we put this armor on by learning by (spiritual) heart Bible verses that support our understanding of the following six pieces of armor that represent foundational teachings of the Bible.
-Note that each of these pieces of armor is designed to neutralize Satan’s most successful strategy which is causing us to fear rejection by God (Genesis 3:1-8), fear rejection by others (which can lead to us preemptively reject them before they can reject us) and ultimately self-rejection.
-If you fear rejection by God, rejection by others and ultimately reject yourself then you are without God and without hope in the world and indeed very vulnerable to the attacks of the enemy (Ephesians 2:12.1 Peter 5:8).
+Again, we put this armor on by learning by (spiritual) heart Bible verses that support our understanding of the following six armor pieces that represent foundational teachings of the Bible.
+Note that each of these pieces of armor is designed to neutralize Satan’s most successful strategy, which is causing us to fear rejection by God (Genesis 3:1-8), fear rejection (1) by others (which can lead to us preemptively reject them before they can reject us) and ultimately self-rejection.
+If you fear rejection by God, rejection by others, and ultimately reject yourself, then you are without God and without hope in the world and indeed very vulnerable to the enemy’s attacks (Ephesians 2:12.
+1 Peter 5:8).

-Rejected people, reject people and easily feel rejected by others.
-Rejected people look for something to comfort this feeling of rejection and Satan offers more sin (realize sin is what caused us to feel rejected in the first place).
+Rejected people, reject people, and easily feel rejected by others.
+Rejected people look for something to comfort this feeling of rejection, and Satan offers more sin (realize sin is what caused us to feel rejected in the first place!).
 While this may provide false comfort via temporary pleasure (Hebrews 11:25), it does not remove the feelings of rejection and make us whole.
-It is God alone that can bring us true comfort that removes the feelings of rejection and makes us whole!
+God alone can bring us true comfort that removes the feelings of rejection and makes us whole!
 (2 Corinthians 1:3,4)

-Belt of Truth (Ephesians 6:14) The truth that holds everything together like a belt is that God is grace, mercy, and compassion and He is for us and not against us (Exodus 34:6,7.Romans 8:31).
+Belt of Truth (Ephesians 6:14) The truth that holds everything together like a belt is that God is grace, mercy, and compassion, and He is for us and not against us (Exodus 34:6,7.Romans 8:31).
 That we are accepted not based on our performance but our FAITH in Jesus’ sinless performance (Ephesians 2:8,9).
-That we never have to hide from God when we sin but rather turn to Him to be cleansed of it (1 John 1:9).
-He is not holding out on us (i.e., not rejecting us) but has already given us everything He has including Himself!
+That we never have to hide from God when we sin but instead turn to Him to be cleansed of it (1 John 1:9).
+He is not holding out on us (i.e., not rejecting us) but has already given us everything He has, including Himself!
 (Romans 8:32.2 Peter 1:3,4).
-These things are always true which means that they are TRUTH (Hebrews 13:8).
+These things are always true, which means that they are TRUTH (Hebrews 13:8).

 Breastplate of Righteousness (Ephesians 6:14.
 Isaiah 59:17) Our spiritual heart is protected knowing Jesus entered an exchange at the Cross of Calvary where He took our sin so that we might have His righteousness or right standing with God (i.e., we can stand right with God at His throne!)
 (2 Corinthians 5:21.Hebrews 4:16.
 1 Thessalonians 5:8).
 This means we are as righteous as Jesus Christ is righteous!
 (1 Corinthians 1:30).
-This righteousness not being something we have earned but rather receive by FAITH as a free gift (Romans 3:21-26;5:17;6:23).
+This righteousness is not something we have earned but instead received by FAITH as a free gift (Romans 3:21-26;5:17;6:23).
 Consequently, we cannot lose this righteousness by our poor performance!
-Realize, when we sin it is between Jesus and us and is none of Satan’s business!
-If we repent (i.e., realize that sin hurts our fellowship with God, change our mind to stop doing it with God’s help and align with what God has said about it – that sin kills) then He is faithful to forgive the sin and to cleanse us from all the unrighteousness (1 John 1:9).
-Nevertheless, the sin did not make us unrighteous just like dirt that gets on sandaled feet does not make a freshly bathed body dirty – only the feet have dirt on them (John 13:10).
+Realize, when we sin, it is between Jesus and us and is none of Satan’s business!
+If we repent (i.e., realize that sin hurts our fellowship with God, change our mind to stop doing it with God’s help, and align with what God has said about it – that sin kills), then He is faithful to forgive the sin and to cleanse us from all the unrighteousness (1 John 1:9).
+Nevertheless, the sin did not make us unrighteous, just like dirt that gets on sandaled feet does not make a freshly bathed body dirty – only the feet have dirt on them (John 13:10).

 Helmet of Salvation (Ephesians 6:17.
 Isaiah 59:17) Our minds are protected and can be kept in perfect peace knowing that we can trust God to always be there for us (Isaiah 26:3.
 1 Thessalonians 5:8).
-We know that there is nothing that can separate us from God and that He desires to be with us forever!
+We know that nothing can separate us from God and that He desires to be with us forever!
 (Romans 8:38,39.
 Hebrews 13:5,6) That we never have to be anxious because God is more than enough for any and all situations and has already made provision for all of our needs in Christ Jesus!
-(Philippians 4:6,7,19) By not being anxious we avoid its side effects of depression (Proverbs 12:25).
-Because God has saved us completely through Jesus’ death, burial and resurrection (1 Corinthians 15:1-4) we can always have hope no matter the darkness of our personal situation in life (1 Thessalonians 5:8).
+(Philippians 4:6,7,19) By not being anxious, we avoid its side effect of depression (Proverbs 12:25).
+Because God has saved us completely through Jesus’ death, burial, and resurrection (1 Corinthians 15:1-4), we can always have hope no matter the darkness of our personal situation in life (1 Thessalonians 5:8).
 Furthermore, what we have hoped for becomes a reality when activated by faith (Hebrews 11:1).

 Links to this series: